Bmibaby: Onboard

 Bmibaby offered a buy on board programme with variety of items to purchase including scratch-cards, tax-free shopping and onboard drinks and snacks.
 The shopping range included items such as jewellery and fragrances, gifts and travel accessories.
 On non-EU flights, duty-free priced cigarettes and spirits could be purchased.
 Drinks and snack items included hot and cold drinks, alcoholic and soft drinks as well as crisps, sandwiches and confectionery.
 The drinks and snack menu was named the Tiny Bites menu.
 The Bmibaby inflight magazine was known as Yeah baby!

 The majority of Bmibaby's cabins had shaded blue leather seating with a 29/30" seat pitch.
 Extra legroom seats could be found on the front rows and on over-wing exit rows of all the Bmibaby 737 aircraft.

-Telephone Booking
+Telephone booking

 In addition to online booking on the bmibaby.com website; Bmibaby employed 20-30 customer service representatives to take telephone queries and bookings.
 Prior to November 2005 the team were located in Glasgow.
 From November 2005, the team was based in Belfast working in the TeleTech customer contact centre.
 The call centre was then moved to Delhi, India and remained there until the firm's closure in 2012.

+Sponsorship

+Bmibaby began to sponsor regional weather forecasts on ITV from shortly after the airline's launch, starting in the Central region in 2002 and ending in the Granada region in early 2005.
+The sponsorship lasted for several years until new sponsorships took over between 2009 & 2011.